 Big thanks to everyone who participated in the 2020 Virtual Homecoming celebration.
 It was inspiring to see the school spirit shown by our Peacock family around the globe.
 Click here to view photos from Homecoming 2020.

-If you have a theme idea you’d like to share, please send to [email protected].
-Our planning committee will continue finalizing details for this year’s celebration.
+The Homecoming Committee is currently building the schedule for this year’s celebration.
 To give you an idea of what can be expected, below is the 2020 itinerary.
-Stay tuned for many more details and we hope we can safely welcome you to campus this fall.
+Stay tuned for many more details and we hope to see you on campus this fall.
 Go Peacocks!

 Annual Fall Fashion Show